Marzipan Flower Cake Recipe

 Cover the two cakes with a thin layer of the remaining buttercream.

-Knead 1.5kg Renshaw Celebration Ready to Roll Icing until pliable before rolling out.
+Knead 1.5kg Renshaw White Ready to Roll Icing until pliable before rolling out.
 Lightly dust your work surface with icing sugar and roll out the icing to the desired thickness.

 Place the larger 8in sponge cake on a 12in drum cake board and lift the icing over the cake, smoothing down the sides and over the drum with the palm of your hand.
 Trim excess icing from the edge of the drum.
 To give a sheen to the surface, smooth with the palm of your hand.